 Intensive legislative measures increase pressure on hospital sector

-2) Single-operator transactions dominate the market
+2) Unitary carrier transactions dominate the market

 With regard to transactions by bed cluster, the development in the area of mergers corresponds to the trend of recent years: mergers tend to take place in the area of larger hospitals with more than 200 beds.
-While it was actually the small hospitals with fewer than 100 beds that were the subject of transactions over the past few years, 2020 represents an exceptional year: Comparatively many hospitals with 200 to 499 beds were sold.
+While it was actually the small hospitals with fewer than 100 beds that were the subject of transactions in sales over the past few years, 2020 represents an exceptional year: Comparatively many hospitals with 200 to 499 beds were sold.
 However, this was due in particular to the sale of Malteser Krankenhäuser.
-It remains to be seen whether a similar trend will continue in the coming years, or whether there will be a return to transactions involving small hospitals.
+It remains to be seen whether a similar trend will continue in the coming years, or whether there will be a return to transactions involving small houses.

 4) Innovations in merger control could bring about upward trend

 With the resolution of the GWB Digitization Act (in force since January 19, 2021), the legislature has created new framework conditions for mergers in the hospital sector.
 In the case of structural changes accompanying a merger with a notice pursuant to § 11 para.
 1 No. 2 of the Hospital Structure Fund Ordinance (KHSF-V), a merger can be implemented without being reviewed by the Federal Cartel Office (BKartA).
 Instead, state health ministries act as review bodies through their role in the Structural Fund, and therefore are expected to act in a less restrictive manner.
 Despite the time commitment until 2024 (notification) or 2027 (execution of the merger), the innovation in merger control has the potential to trigger substantial merger activity, especially in the area of regional associations.
 However, it should not be forgotten that mergers require a certain lead time, which makes an immediate boom unlikely.

 5) Synergy evaluation as a future challenge